FAQs for Students

 I want to enroll in a class but anticipate scheduling conflicts.
 Can I miss any classes?

-You must attend at least 80% of scheduled classes and make up any classes you miss through private tutorials, which are offered at an additional cost.
-We also ask that you not miss the first weekend session without prior approval of the instructor.
+Hendrickson Method Certification students must attend at least 80% of scheduled classes and make up any classes missed through private tutorials, which are offered at an additional cost.
+Additionally, all students must attend the first Module, Manual Therapy for the Spine, before attending any other classes.
 Please contact our school office at email@example.com or 510-524-3107 to request a copy of our course catalog, which includes more information about our policies.